Dedicated Server versus a High Level VPS

 Consider Purchasing a Dedicated Server if:

-- You are ordering a new hosting account and require server access.
+- You are ordering a new hosting account and require root access to the server.

 - You would like full use of the entire server.

 - Your site(s) require more resources than what is available on a VPS.